gbdev/pandocs/content/CPU_Instruction_Set.md

-Tables below specify the mnemonic, opcode bytes, clock cycles, affected flags (ordered as znhc), and explanatation.
-The timings assume a CPU clock frequency of 4.194304 MHz (or 8.4 MHz for CGB in double speed mode), as all Game Boy timings are divideable by 4, many people specify timings and clock frequency divided by 4.
+Tables below specify the mnemonic, opcode bytes, clock cycles, affected flags (ordered as znhc), and explanation.
+The timings assume a CPU clock frequency of 4.194304 MHz (or 8.4 MHz for CGB in double speed mode), called "T-states".
+Because all Game Boy timings are divisible by 4, many people specify timings and clock frequency divided by 4, called "M-cycles".

-### GMB 8bit-Load commands
+### GMB 8-bit Load Commands

 ```
  ld   r,r         xx         4 ---- r=r